 For instance, retrieving information from an application — web-based or otherwise — takes time and may require navigating through a series of screens and fields.
 However, from an automation perspective, you may achieve the same result by accessing the data directly (using an API or HTML versus click-through processing), thereby saving processing time and improving the effectiveness of the automation.

 Building and getting the SDD approved is an iterative process.
-Though things seem clear upon the first pass of a design, there are always clarifications and modifications that take place as people give the process more scrutiny.
+Though things may seem clear upon the first pass of a design, there are always further clarifications and modifications that must take place as people give the process more scrutiny.

 You should incorporate all changes into a new version of the spec.
-Title the initial version of the spec draft “v1.0” with subsequent versions incrementing the sub number (e.g. v1.1, v1.2, v1.3, and so on), assuming the modifications and clarifications do not change the scope of the project.
+Title the initial version of the spec draft “v1.0” with subsequent versions incrementing the sub number (e.g., v1.1, v1.2, v1.3 and so on), assuming the modifications and clarifications do not change the scope of the RPA project.

 Most SDDs do not require you to increment the major number, but it does happen.
-This is usually the case when a project has major functional changes added to it during the design phase.
+This is usually the case when an automation project has major functional changes added to it during the design phase.

-Finally, one of the most important aspects of the SDD document is that you keep it current during the development and testing phases.
+Finally, one of the most important aspects of solution design documentation is that you keep the SDD current during the development and testing phases.
 It is critical any modifications made to the process — to accommodate variances uncovered downstream of the build draft — get incorporated back into the spec.
 Otherwise, the spec will have little use when users try to use it to understand exceptions or use it as the basis for subsequent phases of a project.